Baron-von-Riedesel/Jemm/Readme.txt

      Also the XBDA most likely must not be moved.

    - FreeDOS additionally needs JEMFBHLP.EXE to be installed prior to the XMM (Himem).
-Possibly this might also be needed for MS-DOS versions &lt; 5.
+Possibly this might also be needed for MS-DOS versions < 5.

  þ If Jemm is installed from the commandline, loading the CTMOUSE driver v1.9x and v2.0x might cause an exception.
 Adding option NOHI or NORAM